dennisjackson/heliotorrent/docs/spec.md

 ## Supporting Log Operators

-Parties that wish to support log operators are RECOMMENDED to set up a BitTorrent client configured for indefinite seeding using the vendor-recommended settings and to subscribe to the relevant RSS or JSON feeds.
+Parties that wish to support log operators are RECOMMENDED to configure a BitTorrent client for indefinite seeding and then subscribe to the relevant RSS feeds.

-Parties that prefer not to run a general-purpose BitTorrent client MAY operate WebSeeds.
+Parties that prefer not to run a BitTorrent client MAY operate WebSeeds.
 Log operators can advertise third-party WebSeeds alongside their own in the torrents they publish.

 Including a faulty or unavailable WebSeed does not penalize the log operator.
 Clients simply exclude that WebSeed and continue downloading from remaining peers or WebSeeds.